chenenaoui/ETL_kubernetes/README.md

     ![Docker Compose](./images/check_logs.png)

-7. **Delete all Kubernetes resources:**
+7. **These commands clean up all deployed resources in the Kubernetes cluster and stop Minikube:**

     ```bash
     kubectl delete all --all
     ```

-8. **Stop Minikube:**

     ```bash
     minikube stop
     ```

-    These commands clean up all deployed resources in the Kubernetes cluster and stop Minikube.